ietf-rats-wg/draft-ietf-rats-ar4si/draft-ietf-rats-ar4si.md

    96:
    : The configuration is unsupportable as it exposes unacceptable security vulnerabilities.

-   99:
-   : Cryptographic validation of the Evidence has failed.

 executables:
 : A Verifier has appraised and evaluated relevant runtime files, scripts, and/or other objects which have been loaded into the Target environment's memory.

-   0:
-   : No assertion

-   1:
-   : Evidence contains unknown elements which inhibit Verifier evaluation.

-   -1:
-   : Verifier malfunction

    2:
    : Only a recognized genuine set of approved executables, scripts, files, and/or objects have been loaded during and after the boot process.